 - Continuing Education Training Session for Covington Independent Public School District Administrators on both special education matters and student privacy rights on August 16, 2010

 - Continuing Education Training Sessions for the Boone County School District regarding IDEA and the IEP Process, October 13, 14, & 15, 2009

-Claire has also been active in numerous professional organizations devoted to improving the legal profession since she began practicing.
-She is an active member of the Northern Kentucky Chamber Women’s Initiative, Northern Kentucky Bar Association, the Kentucky Defense Council, DRI, and both the National and Kentucky School Board Association Council of School Attorneys.
+Claire has also been active in numerous professional organizations devoted to improving the legal profession, mentorship, and encouraging diversity and inclusion since she began practicing.
+She is an active member of Mothers Esquire, a group intended to encourage the success of mothers in the legal profession.
+She has led committees with the Northern Kentucky Chamber Women’s Initiative, the Northern Kentucky Bar Association, and is currently the President-Elect of Kentucky Defense Counsel, Inc. and President of the Kentucky School Board Association Council of School Attorneys.
 From 2010 to 2013, Claire served as the Chair of the Northern Kentucky Bar Association Women Lawyers Section.
-In her capacity as Chair, Claire developed programming to improve the lives of female attorneys in the area, organized annual fundraisers which benefitted three different local charities, and supervised and presented the Section’s Judge Judy West Scholarship.
-In 2014, Claire was appointed by the Ohio Supreme Court to serve as a mentor for a newly admitted attorney through its Lawyer to Lawyer Mentoring program.
+From 2014 to 2018, Claire served as a mentor to several new through the Ohio Supreme Court’s Lawyer to Lawyer Mentoring program.
+In 2019, Claire was recently appointed to the DRI for Life Committee, which is intended to promote wellness and work life balance for member attorneys.

 Claire was recognized twice in 2015 for her professional achievement and community involvement when she received the Outstanding Women of Northern Kentucky Emerging Leader Award and Legacy’s Next Generation Leader Award in the Business, Financial, and Legal Services category.